schil227/FantasticAdventuresOfDizzyFair/README.md

 Of all the bug fixes I think this one is most important, as it could easily soft-lock your game at the very, very end.

 As it turns out, this bug is relatively similar to the previous.
 When Dizzy collects the 100th star, a new screen is loaded explaining that the star gate is down and Dizzy can now enter Zak's tower.
-When it does this, it stores game-state values in RAM, displays the screen, then loads those values back.
+When it does this, it stores game-state values elsewhere in RAM, displays the screen, then loads those values back.
 After this cut-scene, *sometimes* the star would still be there, ready to be collected.

-Now the star gate is up when the value is *not* zero, as opposed to just greater than zero.
+Now, the star gate is enabled when the value is *not* zero.
 So if Dizzy collects that star again, the value rolls over from `#00` to `#FF`, and the star gate is up permanently.
-My first fix was address this problem:
+My first fix was to stop the value from rolling over:

  <p align="center">
   <img src="images/star_gate_guard.png" alt="star gate guard-clause code"/> </br>
 </p>

 The address `$0742` contains the number of stars that need to be collected.
 Whenever Dizzy collects a star, the value of that address decreases by one.
 Since there was no guard clause to check for zero first, the value always decremented, hence the issue.
-The code above now first checks if `$0742` is already zero - if it is, it skips the `DEC $0742` instruction, keeping the value at zero, and the star gate open.
+The code above now first checks if `$0742` is already zero - if it is, it skips the `DEC $0742` instruction, keeping the value at zero, and the star gate disabled.

 The above fix works, but it would be much nicer if the star didn't appear at all.
 I went on to fix the root of the issue: